-After all, doesn’t investing involve a lot of work and learning lots of new concepts and jargon, and doesn’t it open you up to a lot of risks and losing all your money?
+Ugh.
+I’d rather pull reports all day, you might be thinking.
+And, doesn’t investing involve a lot of markets knowledge and learning lots of jargon, and doesn’t it open you up to losing all your money too??

-If you instead invest that same amount, in a diversified investment portfolio, depending on markets, in 40 years you can have another $1 million, or $1.7 million, or more.
+Put that same money in a diversified investment portfolio, and in 40 years you can have another $1 million, or $1.7 million, or more.
 We calculated this using up markets and down markets, and you end up with these amounts the majority of the time.*

-Taking action to be in greater control of your money, and earn more money over time with investing, can help you spend more time focused on personal priorities and work, rather than worried about money.
-So in short, sign up for a free customized investment portfolio with Ellevest.
-It takes 5 minutes, and that is no risk.
+The answer to all of these is, of course, yes . . . in fact, heck yes.
+Financial control and financial equality are freedom.
+And taking action to be in greater control of your money, and earn more money over time with investing, can help you spend more time focused on personal priorities and work, rather than worried about money.

 Here’s how can you start to prepare financially today: Build an emergency fund that is 3 – 6 months of salary.
 But don’t build up too much cash (as many women tend to do), because that penalizes us financially.
 If you put $25,000 in a savings account, then you can grow that to approximately $40,500 in 35 years.
 Put that same money in a diversified investment portfolio and it can grow to more than $99,000*.

 If we’re not investing, we’re doing most of the hard work around money (you know, going to work every day, staying late, landing the difficult-to-close client, beating our sales projections) . . . but we’re only getting about half (or less) the reward.
 And so we’re depriving ourselves of the ability to take on more risks in our career, to “do what we want,” to have more fun in what we do, to do more in our careers, if we don’t have a financial cushion built up.